Zhang Zhan: United States

-29 December 2020, Mike Pompeo, the United States Secretary of State released a statement that "The United States strongly condemns the People’s Republic of China’s (PRC) sham prosecution and conviction of citizen journalist Zhang Zhan on December 28".
+On 29 December 2020, Mike Pompeo, the United States Secretary of State released a statement that "The United States strongly condemns the People's Republic of China's (PRC) sham prosecution and conviction of citizen journalist Zhang Zhan on December 28".
 On 8 November 2021, Department of State spokesman Ned Price said that the United States was "deeply concerned about the deteriorating health" of Zhang, that it had "serious concerns about the arbitrary nature of her detention and her mistreatment during it", and called for her "immediate and unconditional release".

+On 2 June 2023, Zhang and two other human rights figures were nominated for the Nobel Peace Prize by the Congressional-Executive Commission on China's Chairs Christopher Smith and Jeff Merkley.
+The Chairs said, "Like the Tiananmen protesters before them, these individuals peacefully pressed Chinese leaders to recognize and respect human rights enshrined in the Universal Declaration of Human Rights and the Chinese Constitution [...]
+These heroes should be honored by the world for their courage and the international community must demand their unconditional release".

+In both 2022 and 2023, Zhang's being force-fed was mentioned by the U.S. Bureau of Democracy, Human Rights, and Labor under the section for "Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, and Other Related Abuses" in their Country Reports on Human Rights Practices: China.

 European Union

 In December 2020, the European Union (EU) called for her to be released immediately.
 They also called for the release of human rights lawyer Yu Wensheng, and several others detained and convicted human rights defenders and reporters in China.
 An EU foreign policy spokesman, Peter Stano, stated, "according to credible sources, Ms Zhang has been subject to torture and ill-treatment during her detention and her health condition has seriously deteriorated".
 Nabila Massrali, spokeswoman for the High Representative of the Union for Foreign Affairs and Security Policy Josep Borrell, called on 24 November for the unconditional release of Zhang and noted at the same time that previous calls by the European Union had not received a response.